redaGit/satelliteIXR/README.md

 ```

-# 2. esat ports mapping and configuration in VPRN as SAP
+# 2. esat ports Mapping and Configuration in VPRN as SAP
 Once the 7250-IXR-s has been provisioned as a satellite the ports can be viewed and configured as regular 7750-SR ports.
 ```
 show port